 It is known that vitamins and minerals are essential to your overall health; The human body does not naturally produce them.
 Yet, they are needed for many vital processes and functions.

 They regulate energy production, provide the right support for your immune system, directly affect the absorption of nutrients, brain functions, cognitive skills, heart health, and even your mood.

-To say we need the right consumption of vitamins and minerals is an understatement.
+It is an understatement to say we need the right consumption of vitamins and minerals.

 Still, not everyone is getting the right amount of vitamins and minerals from their diet, and this is especially true for those who have undergone Gastric Bypass Surgery.

 Gastric Bypass surgery is an effective treatment for morbid obesity.
 This surgery helps patients achieve weight loss and improve their quality of life.
 However, certain medical follow-ups are needed to make sure these patients stay healthy.

 One of the most important follow-ups is to make sure that patients are consuming the right amount of vitamins and minerals to ensure the success of the procedure and the overall health of the patient.

 In this article, we will talk about why these deficiencies occur, the symptoms of nutritional deficiencies and what we can do to avoid these issues.

 Why Do Deficiencies Occur After Weight Loss Surgery?

 Before getting into the actual deficiencies that may happen to patients after undergoing bariatric surgeries, we must understand why said deficiencies occur.